miguelestradam36/data-analytics/README.md

 All information, like the connection and queries are `logged` in a file for future reference.
 There is going to be a new file for each execution done :paperclip:

-### Automate some code execution with a MAKEFILE

-Automate some command line execution using MAKEFILE.
-In this case the MAKEFILE has been programmed with the intention og being able to execute this code in a virtual environment (Not the OS of your computer `in case you use the MAKEFILE, if you do not, the code will be executed on your OS`)

 ### Save the data you require

 Save the data of your query in an excel file with the name of your choosing

-## Find more information on the documentation of this project

-You can find the documentation here: [Documentation](docs/README.md)